microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 **Notes:**

-1. The Basic Data Exchange application uses only one instance of USART0 for data transfer.
+1. The Basic Data Exchange application uses only one instance USART0 for data transfer.
-2.   **Important:** For USART0 RxD and TxD, deselect the checkboxes in the Start High, and Pull-Up checkboxes and set Rx and Tx ISC \(Input/Sense configuration\) from Interrupt Disabled but input buffer enabled to Sense Both Edges.
+2.   **Important:** For USART0 RxD and TxD, deselect the checkboxes in the Start High and Pull-Up columns.
+Change Rx,Tx and BT_RST in the Input/Sense Configuration [ISC] column from "Interrupt Disabled but input buffer enabled" to "Sense Both Edges".

         <br />